shuenj/tp/docs/DeveloperGuide.md

 * When adding a person, the user specified `affiliations` will be added to `affiliationHistory` of himself/herself and the affiliated person.
   * The `Person` constructor has been modified to use `affiliations` as the `affiliationHistory` during initialization.
 * When editing a `Person`'s `Name`, the user specified affiliation will also be updated in `affiliationHistory` of others.
+This is done by iterating through the affiliation list of the `Person` and updating the `affiliationHistory` of others.
 * When editing a `Person`'s `affiliations`, specifically,
   * adding `affiliations` will be add it to `affiliationHistory` as well
   * removing an `affiliations`, will **not** be removed from `affiliationHistory`